Why do many sunscreens more harm than help?

 But as beautiful as the summer is, it is important to pay attention to the right sunscreen.
 Think of the really ugly burned cleavage of countless women out there…

 There is a “too much” sunbathing.
 UV radiation is strongly associated with skin cancer and general aging of the skin.
 Depending on the skin type, our skin can protect itself from these harmful rays for a while.
 After that it needs support.
 We can give this support primarily via a sunscreen with a sun protection factor (SPF).

 An SPF of 20 means that our self-protection time multiplies by a factor of 20.
 If you are very light-skinned, have freckles, red-blonde hair and bright eyes, your self-protection time is less than 10 minutes in strong sunshine.
 Fair-skinned blondes can endure 10-20 minutes without additional protection.
 And so it continues.
 The darker your skin is by default and the darker your eyes and hair, the better and longer you tolerate the sun.
 In addition, every skin is different and it also can get used to sunlight.
 It should not be underestimated that the intensity of UV radiation can be up to twice as high in the mountains!

 Why do we need to protect our skin from too much sun?

 We need sunlight.
 We have lived in the wild for centuries and have let far more sunlight shine on our skin than we currently do.
-The majority of our lives takes place indoors.
-Either in the office, in the subway or otherwise shielded by thick clothes.
+The majority of our lives take place indoors.
+Either in the office, in the subway, or otherwise shielded by thick clothes.
 But our skin needs sunlight, as described here.

 There are huge differences in sunscreen